Philip Sessarego: Early life

-Sessarego was born in Hereford, Herefordshire, England, to a farming family.
+Sessarego was reportedly born and raised in Herefordshire, UK.
+Not long after Philip was born, his mother, Marie, moved to Hereford.
+An uncle and aunt, whom he often lived with, owned a farm nearby.

 Military career

-In 1971 at the age of 18 he enlisted into the British Army as a Gunner in the Royal Artillery.
-After two years' service in 1973 he applied to join the Special Air Service Regiment at the age of 21, which was approved by the Royal Artillery.
-During aptitude trials for the S.A.S. he narrowly failed to pass through injury, and was held over in Regiment's training cadre pending physical recovery to try again.
+In 1971, at the age of 18, Sessarego enlisted into the British Army as a gunner in the Royal Artillery.
+After two years' service, in 1973, he applied to join the Special Air Service (SAS) at the age of 21, which was approved by the Royal Artillery.
+During aptitude trials for the SAS he narrowly failed to pass through injury, and was held over in Regiment's training cadre pending physical recovery to try again.
 After several months with the Regiment's training cadre, he chose to abandon his application to join it, and left the British Army in December 1975.

 After the army he worked on the family farm, but grew restless, and subsequently found employment using his military training as a mercenary soldier, with ex-members of the SAS, seeing service as an advisor to the Sri Lankan Army in counter-insurgency warfare in 1979, and in Afghanistan/Pakistan in the early 1980s with the United States Government's Defense Intelligence Agency, training the Afghan Mujahideen to fight the Soviet Union.
-During the 1980s-1990's he was involved in conflicts in the Balkans during the Bosnia War, South America and South Africa.
+During the 1980s–1990s he was involved in conflicts in the Balkans during the Bosnian War, South America and South Africa.

-In 1991, he faked his own death to give the impression that he had been killed by a car bomb in Croatia, possibly trying to get out of paying maintenance to his estranged wife at their family home in Hereford, afterwards breaking off all contact with his family to maintain the ruse and relocating to Belgium, living under the assumed name of "Philip Stevenson".
-(Sessarego's family continued to believe that he was dead until one evening in late 2001 they saw him being interviewed as a published author and military expert on a British national television evening news show under the pseudonym of "Tom Carew").
+In the 1990s, Sessarego faked his own death while in Bosnia.
+He then appeared in a BBC Newsnight programme in November 2001 under the name Philip Stephenson.